What To Do When You’re Cheated On – Tips & More

 - Spend time with family and friends you can trust

 - Find encouragement from your Church or faith community

 - Talk to a mentor, therapist, or counselor about the cheating and how it makes you feel

 It’s very important that your sources of support are healthy.
 The person who cheated on you may apologize after your breakup and try to take you back right away, perhaps with grand romantic gestures.
 But without changing their behavior or getting help themselves, your relationship could enter a cycle of more cheating, manipulation, lies, and emotional abuse.
 Follow the advice of your therapist or mentor when it comes to how, when, and if to re-engage with a boyfriend or girlfriend who has been unfaithful.

 If you were the person who violated the trust of your boyfriend or girlfriend by cheating or other unfaithful and dishonest behavior, you may feel guilty or ashamed.
 That’s understandable, but don’t let it drive you to despair.
 Give your partner the space they need and do whatever you can to address the issues in your life that led you to these harmful behaviors.
 While you may not be able to resume your former relationship, getting help and making life changes can mean a healthier new relationship is possible in the future.

-Whether you were hurt by someone cheating, or your infidelity has broken your dating or marriage relationship, the only person whose life you can truly transform after a broken relationship is your own.
-TheHopeLine is here to provide confidential help after cheating through mentors, live chat, and online prayer groups.
+Whether you were hurt by someone cheating, or your infidelity has broken your relationship, the only person whose life you can truly transform after a broken relationship is your own.
+TheHopeLine is here to provide confidential help after cheating.
 Reach out today to start on the path to healing your heart.